-Currently, our charity quilts are given to the MAC unit at Whidbey General, to the CADA childrens program on the island, American Hero Quilts, Seattle Children’s Hospital Neonatal Unit, and just recently to Ryan’s House.
-We also have a special program to make dog and cat beds for WAIF.
+Currently, our charity quilts are given to the MAC unit at Whidbey General, to the CADA childrens program on the island, American Hero Quilts, Seattle Children’s Hospital Neonatal Unit, and just recently to WIC (Women Infants and Children program) and OC (Opportunity Council).
+We also made quite a few quilts for Ryan’s House when it opened up.
+We also have a special program to make dog and cat beds for WAIF and now for shelters which take in cats and dogs from natural disasters.

-- American Hero Quilts — approximately 63″ x 87″, no flannel or metalics
+- American Hero Quilts — approximately 63″ x 87″, no flannel or metallics.
+There are kits pre-made with all the fabric cut and a pattern included.
+Get them at the meetings.

 - WAIF beds — approximately 18″ x 18″ to approximately 24″ x 24″